-Canadian law states that all patients requesting MAID must put their request in writing.
-Their formal request must be signed by two independent witnesses.
-According to Bill C-14:
+Canadian law states that all patients requesting MAID must put their request in writing and that their formal request must be signed by one independent witness.

 Any person who is at least 18 years of age and who understands the nature of the request for medical assistance in dying may act as an independent witness, except if they:

 (a) know or believe that they are a beneficiary under the will of the person making the request, or a recipient, in any other way, of a financial or other material benefit resulting from that person’s death;